SuperOfficeDocs/data-access/docs/netserver/web-services/endpoints/rest-webapi/index.md

 uid: rest_api
 description: SuperOffice REST Web API exposes objects as entities that can be manipulated using the HTTP verbs GET, PUT, POST, and DELETE.
 author: Bergfrid Dias
-so.date: 11.22.2021
+so.date: 12.02.2021
 keywords: API, web services, endpoints, WebAPI, REST, ODATA, SO-AppToken, SOTicket so.topic: concept
 ---

 # REST WebAPI

-The REST API exposes objects as entities that can be retrieved using HTTP GET, modified using HTTP PUT, created using HTTP POST, and deleted using HTTP DELETE.
+The REST API exposes objects as entities that can be retrieved using HTTP GET, modified using HTTP PUT or PATCH, created using HTTP POST, and deleted using HTTP DELETE.
 To get the version and more info, [access the API endpoint][12]: `/api`

 **Examples:**